Thinking of selling your FBA business but wish it was more valuable?

 Because the more efficient your business is, the more productive it is.
 Thus, profits will rise.

 It’s a smart idea, then, to evaluate your business from multiple angles by diving into your internal operations.
 To help you out, you could bring in an efficiency expert.

-Either way, what you’re looking for are areas of your business that aren’t performing too well, and are consequently slowing you down (and bringing profits down with them).
-Once you’ve identified these poorly performing areas, you can then implement new systems that smooth over the process.
+Either way, what you’re looking for are areas of your business that aren’t performing too well and are consequently slowing you down (and bringing profits down with them).
+Once you’ve identified these poorly performing areas, you can then implement new systems that smooth the process.

 This is a really simple way of boosting productivity (and revenue).
 At the same time, it’s worth pointing out that it will also reduce your cost of operation (and as a bonus, quality won’t be sacrificed).
 Combined, more productivity + lower cost of operation will improve the value of your business and make it more attractive to buyers.

 You might be wondering if a growth plan adds value to your business.
 Does it directly add another 0 to it right now?
 Probably not.

 But we need to look at this right away.

 Imagine there are two businesses.
 Let’s call them My Business and Your Business.

 My Business is making $300,000 a year and – by all accounts – doing okay.